skyetomez/LEC/Mountain Car/README.md

 ## Implementation

-Due to the size of the state space, we simulate this approach in \texttt{MATLAB}.
+Due to the size of the state space, we simulate this approach in `MATLAB`.

 ### Q-table